gyusang/python_solver/README.md

 # python_solver
-python code that can solve megaminx
+python code that tries to solve megaminx